ibm-js/delite/ARCHITECTURE.md

 	myWidget.watch("myProperty", callback);

-and have it work even when widget properties are set via native acessors, i.e. via:
+and have it work even when widget properties are set via native accessors, i.e. via:

 	myWidget.myProperty = 123;